keyper-labs/PalmeraModule/doc/General Overview.md

   - 2.2.
 Architectural Overview
   - 2.3.
 Contract Information

-# Project Overview
+## Project Overview

 The Palmera Module is an orchestration framework for On-Chain Organizations based on the Safe ecosystem, enabling the creation and management of hierarchies and permissions within On-Chain Organizations.
 It extends the capabilities of Safe’s multisig wallet to manage assets and treasury in a secure and hierarchical manner.
+More Details in [Palmera Module Docs](https://docs.palmeradao.xyz/palmera).

-# Functional Requirements
+## Functional Requirements

-## 1.1.
+### 1.1.
 Roles and Authorizations

+This Roles is based on [Solmate Roles Contract](https://github.com/transmissions11/solmate/tree/main) and is used to manage the roles and permissions within the Palmera Module.
+The roles are as follows:

 - **Safe Owner**: Can register new Org and manage organizational settings.
 - **Safe Lead / EOA**: Can add or remove owners and manage somes roles and permissions within their organization.
 - **Safe Wallets**: Can add or remove members and execute transactions within their authorization.
-- **Root Safe Wallers**: Can manage the entire organization and delegate roles and permissions and execute transactions on behalf of other safes into their organization/tree/leaf.
+- **Root Safe Wallets**: Can manage the entire organization and delegate roles and permissions and execute transactions on behalf of other safes into their organization/tree/leaf.

-## 1.2.
+### 1.2.
 Features

-### Enable the Palmera Module
+#### Enable the Palmera Module

 This is the very first action required to access the features of the Palmera Module.
-It involves two separate transactions:
+It involves two separate transactions to Enable Module and Set Guard.
+More details [Safe Docs Modules](https://docs.safe.global/advanced/smart-account-modules) and [Safe Docs Guard](https://docs.safe.global/advanced/smart-account-guards) and follows the steps below:

 1. **Enable the Module**:
     - `enableModule() - ModuleManager.sol`